FREQUENTLY ASKED QUESTIONS

 Rooms with private bath

-If traveling independently to Travanca, pick up at Amarante bus station.
+If traveling independently to Travanca, pick up at Amarante bus station by taxi.

 ARE ANY DISCOUNTS AVAILABLE?

 Returning artists get a 10% discount, if taking a single room.

 IS INSTRUCTION AVAILABLE?

 Yes – instruction in either drawing is available for

 WALKING IS RIGOROUS.
 We strongly recommend bringing good walking shoes and/or sandals.

 Travanca do Monte is a hilly farming hamlet.
 Main roads are hilly, narrow and winding.

 The weather is quite variable: Layers work best.

 We will be using local taxis.
 3 Program trips are included in the Fee.